 Shou Sugi Ban House

 A key driver of the design was the retention of a much loved, large mature tree in the backyard of the original home.
 And it worked well.
 We removed an existing pool to accommodate the extension on the west side of the block.
 Morning sun comes into the downstairs living space through the generous openings to the east, screened by the beautiful tree.
 While the upstairs bedrooms located in the addition sit within the tree canopy.
-There are no openings to the west, reducing solar heat gain in summer.
+There are no openings to the west, reducing solar heat gain in hot Perth summers.

 Modifications to the original home were kept to a minimum.
 But one important move was to add a window in the entrance to connect the house to the garden.
+Despite the beautiful backyard and leafy suburb, the original house was completely cut off from the garden.
+Now you can see the backyard the moment you step inside the front door.

 They engaged landscape designer Robert Finnie of Robert Finnie Design as soon as the house went into DA, and this was an integral part of the project.
 Together with landscape contractor, Mark Morrison of Empire Landscapes, everyone worked to ensure existing trees and landscape were protected and a strong connection between inside and out was created.